How to turn envy into a positive force

 2. You should be following ‘rules’ of what & how you ‘should’ be achieving, sticking to deadlines

-I’m almost 39, going on 29.
-I’m still renting, got no long-term partner, no kids.
+I’m now in my early 40’s, going on 29.
+I’m still renting, got no long-term partner and no kids.

-I still go to parties and festivals – dancing by the left speaker, and making random connections and friends reminds me why I’m alive.
+Other than running a business doing what I love, I also LOVE going to parties & festivals – dancing by the left speaker and making random connections and friends reminds me why I’m alive.

-If I were to judge myself according to the standards created and set by someone I don’t know, never met and who I’ve no idea whether were truly and genuinely happy, then I’m probably way behind.
+If I were to judge myself according to standards created and set by someone I don’t know, who I’ve never met and who I’ve no idea whether were truly and genuinely happy, then I’d probably say I’m way behind.

 Would you be feeling envy were you not conditioned to believe you SHOULD be achieving X, Y and Z by certain points in your life?
 Social rules, the media and your own comparison to others keep telling you whether you’re a success or not.